-As regards creditors, as a general rule, the commencement of the special procedure stays judicial or extrajudicial enforcement of the debtor's assets and rights, regardless of whether or not enforcement had already begun at the time of the application and regardless of the status of the claim or the creditor.303 In the case of assets and rights subject to a security interest, the stay only occurs when this is expressly requested by the debtor and the legal requirements for this are met.304 Nor will the enforcement of claims that are not affected by the continuation plan be suspended (thus, in the case of public claims, the enforcement of claims that are classified as privileged in accordance with the general rules will not be suspended, nor, in any event, of the percentages of the social security contributions payable by the company for common contingencies and professional contingencies or accidents at work and occupational illnesses).
+As regards creditors, as a general rule, the commencement of the special procedure stays judicial or extrajudicial enforcement of the debtor's assets and rights, regardless of whether or not enforcement had already begun at the time of the application and regardless of the status of the claim or the creditor.
+In the case of assets and rights subject to a security interest, the stay only occurs when this is expressly requested by the debtor and the legal requirements for this are met.
+Nor will the enforcement of claims that are not affected by the continuation plan be suspended (thus, in the case of public claims, the enforcement of claims that are classified as privileged in accordance with the general rules will not be suspended, nor, in any event, of the percentages of the social security contributions payable by the company for common contingencies and professional contingencies or the percentages of the employee's contribution that refer to common contingencies or accidents at work and occupational illnesses).